 - Keloids: This type of abnormal scarring has been reported along the sternal area and should therefore be avoided if possible.

 Does a Body Hair Transplant Leave Scars?

 With the FUE method of hair extraction, small circular scars are left behind and are more noticeable on the body than on the head or neck.
 With the FUT method, a linear scar is left behind and is therefore not recommended for body hair transplant, with one exception being the axillary area in some practices due to the ability to hide the scars.
 The recipient area where the new body hairs grow should not display any scars.

 What Are the Contraindications for Body Hair Transplant?

 - Medical conditions that are not compatible with local anesthesia containing epinephrine

 What Are the Alternatives to a Body Hair Transplant?

 The first choice for a scalp hair transplant is to use other scalp hairs.
 If there is not a sufficient supply of scalp hairs then body hair is considered.
 If body hair is not available and medical therapy has been exhausted then a few other options exist, including:

 In the right hands, a body hair transplant can expand the options for hair restoration robustly.
-Body hair transplant procedure is a great option for people with ample body hair but with limited scalp hair that may have resulted from prior hair transplant surgeries or other conditions.
+Body hair transplant procedure in Manhattan, NY is a great option for people with ample body hair but with limited scalp hair that may have resulted from prior hair transplant surgeries or other conditions.
 Patients are typically very happy to give up their body hair to have a more full head of hair.